Rhein-class monitor: Design

-In the aftermath of the Franco-Prussian War of 1870–71, the Imperial German Navy decided that it needed to build river gunboats for service on the Rhine and Moselle to defend the German border.
-This decision came despite the Navy having seen the French Navy's negative experiences with similar gunboats during the war.
+During the Franco-Prussian War of 1870–1871, French naval forces operated small gunboats on the Rhine around Strasbourg to support their forces defending the city.
+Following the war, the Imperial German Navy decided that it needed to build river gunboats for service on the Rhine and Moselle to defend the German border.
+This decision came despite the Germans having seen the French Navy's negative experiences with similar gunboats during the war.
 The German Navy decided that two armored gunboats were necessary, and awarded the contract to AG Weser to design and build the vessels.
 The design staff based their work on a pair of Austro-Hungarian monitors, Leitha and Maros, that had been recently built for service on the Danube.
+Indeed, the same armor manufacturer, Eisenwerk Mariazell, supplied armor plate for the new German monitors.

 Characteristics

 Rhein and Mosel were 47.85 m long at the waterline and 49.60 m long overall, and had a beam of 7.85 m.
 At cruising load, the monitors had a forward draft of 0.70 m, an aft draft of 1.07 m, and a maximum draft of 1.60 m.
 Freeboard was 0.60 m forward and 0.75 m aft.
 The ships were designed to partially flood for combat, which would submerge the hull so only the upper casemate and gun turret would be above water.
 This reduced the freeboard to 0.05 m and 0.20 m, respectively.
 The ships had a designed displacement of 200 MT, and at full load they displaced 283 MT.
 The hulls were constructed with transverse iron frames.

+Command of the ship was normally exercised from a small, open bridge platform placed directly behind the revolving gun turret.
+When the ships were in combat, the commander and a helmsman would have moved to a smaller, rotating armored cupola that was located atop the gun turret.
 The ships had a crew of one officer and twenty-two enlisted men, and both carried a single boat.
+In addition, each vessel had a team of 50–100 men assigned who remained ashore and were to assist with any construction work needed to move or anchor the monitors.
+Each ship had a cabin for its commander in the casemate, while accommodations for the enlisted men were located in the forecastle.
+The ships maneuvered slowly and turned poorly, especially steaming downstream.
+They did not handle well upstream either, particularly in turning against the current.
+Handling while the ships were flooded for combat was especially dangerous.